learn-co-curriculum/dsc-logistic-regression-in-scikit-learn/README.md

     Name: Survived, dtype: float64

-And still about 80% accurate for our test data!
+And still about 80% accurate on our test data!

 ## Summary

-In this lesson, you took a more complete look at a data science pipeline for logistic regression, splitting the data into train and test sets and using the model to make predictions.
+In this lesson, you took a more complete look at a data science pipeline for logistic regression, splitting the data into training and test sets and using the model to make predictions.
 You'll practice this on your own in the upcoming lab before having a more detailed discussion of more nuanced methods for evaluating a classifier's performance.